terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 fw_instance_size | c5.xlarge | Size of the firewall instances
 fw_amount | 2 | The amount of NGFW instances to deploy.
 These will be deployed accross multiple AZ's.
 Amount must be even. ha_gw | true | Set to false to deploy single Aviatrix gateway.
-When set to false, fw_amount is ignored and only a single NGFW instance is deployed. attached | true | Attach firewall instances to Aviatrix Gateways inspection_enabled | true | egress_enabled | false | iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name | null | Name of bootstrap bucket to pull firewall config from. insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
+When set to false, fw_amount is ignored and only a single NGFW instance is deployed. attached | true | Attach firewall instances to Aviatrix Gateways. inspection_enabled | true | Enable/disable east/west + north/south inspection via NGFW. egress_enabled | false | Enable/disable internet egress via NGFW. iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name_1 | null | Name of bootstrap bucket to pull firewall config from.
+(If bootstrap_bucket_name_2 is not set, this will used for all NGFW instances) bootstrap_bucket_name_2 | null | Name of bootstrap bucket to pull firewall config from.
+(Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
+Applies to "even" fw instances (2,4,6 etc)) insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
 Only used for insane mode and AWS GWLB. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
 Only used for insane mode and AWS GWLB.